tymyrddin/purple/source/docs/foundations/problem-solving/index.rst

 Leadership in the PSL sense is not about authority.
 It is about helping a group solve problems effectively, especially when those problems are unclear, changing, or deeply human.
-Weinberg identifies three dimensions that must all be addressed: the rational (facts, data, analysis, tools), the emotional (motivation, fear, trust, ego, psychological safety), and the political (influence, authority, incentives, hidden agendas).
-Most failed problem solving over-invests in the rational dimension while the real blockage sits in the other two.
+Weinberg identifies three dimensions that all need addressing: the rational (facts, data, analysis, tools), the emotional (motivation, fear, trust, ego, psychological safety), and the political (influence, authority, incentives, hidden agendas).
+Much failed problem solving over-invests in the rational dimension while the real blockage sits in the other two.

 In security this plays out constantly.
 A technically sound finding may produce no change because the fear structure around acting on it was never addressed.
 A well-designed control may be quietly bypassed because solving it inconvenienced someone important.
-If you are stuck, you are probably solving the wrong part of the problem.
+Being stuck usually means solving the wrong part of the problem.

 .. toctree::
    :glob: